Endless Travel Plans

 How much does a Hawaii family vacation cost?

-$7,500-9,500 for 7 days (family of 4) including flights, lodging, food, activities, car rental.
-Budget trips possible at $5,200-6,400 with money-saving strategies.
-Hawaii costs $1,200-1,800 MORE than Caribbean but offers more activity variety.
+$7,500-9,500 for 7 days (family of 4) including flights, lodging, food, activities, and car rental.
+Budget trips are possible at $5,200-6,400 with money-saving strategies like condo stays and cooking some meals.
+Hawaii costs $1,200-1,800 more than Caribbean but offers more activity variety.

 Which Hawaiian island is best for families?

-Maui is best for MOST families (9.5/10).
-Perfect beaches, Road to Hana adventure, Haleakalā crater, excellent snorkeling, good resort options.
-Oahu close second for most activities/infrastructure.
+Maui is best for most families (9.5/10).
+Perfect beaches, Road to Hana adventure, Haleakala crater, excellent snorkeling, and good resort options.
+Oahu is a close second with the most activities and infrastructure, especially for first-time visitors.

 What ages are best for a Hawaii family trip?

-Ages 7-12 is THE sweet spot (9.5/10).
-Kids can handle activities (hiking, snorkeling, volcano park), appreciate educational value, and will remember the experience.
-Ages 13-17 also excellent (9/10).
-Ages 4-6 work but limited (7.5/10).
+Ages 7-12 is the sweet spot (9.5/10).
+Kids can handle activities like hiking, snorkeling, and volcano parks, appreciate the educational value, and will remember the experience.
+Ages 13-17 are also excellent (9/10).
+Ages 4-6 work but activities are limited (7.5/10).

 How many days should I spend in Hawaii with kids?